Brown scores 25, Celtics rally late to beat Raptors 112-106

 Later, the Celtics were leading 107-106 when Brown hit a 3-pointer with 2:49 to play.

 O.G.
 Anunoby was called for a charge on Walker with 1:26 left, which was challenged by the Raptors.
-But after a review the call was upheld.
+But after a review, the call was upheld.

-Boston got a shot clock violation on its next trip down the floor, but Lowry turned it over on Toronto’s ensuing possession when his one-handed pass along the baseline sailed out of bounds with 45 seconds remaining.
+Boston got a shot-clock violation on its next trip down the floor, but Lowry turned it over on Toronto’s ensuing possession when his one-handed pass along the baseline sailed out of bounds with 45 seconds remaining.

-Walker struggled from the field for the second straight game, missing his first five field-goal attempts.
-He finally got his first basket, dropping in a layup off a backdoor feed from rookie Grant Williams late in the quarter.
+The Celtics closed out the final 9:07 of regulation on a 30-17 run.

 Coming off a 34-point game in Toronto’s season-opening win over New Orleans on Tuesday, Siakam also started slow.
 He missed his first four shots and was scoreless in the first period before he got a finger roll to fall just before halftime.